 - Poor hair coat

 The diagnosis of intestinal parasites is made through a special testing process of your pet's stool (fecal centrifugation).
 The diagnosis is based on presence of microscopic parasite eggs, with each species having its own unique appearance.

-The doctors at Springtown Veterinary Hospital recommend giving your pet a monthly heartworm preventative that also prevents against intestinal parasites.
-Options include Trifexis and Sentinel for dogs and Advantage Multi for dogs or cats.
+We recommend giving your pet a monthly heartworm preventative that also prevents against intestinal parasites.
+Options include Simparica Trio and Sentinel for dogs and Revolution Plus for cats.

-In addition, it is important to properly clean and dispose of your pet's stool to avoid envorinmental contamination.
-Parasite eggs can survive in the environment for long periods of time, resulting in persistent reinfestations as well as transmission to people.
-Good personal hygeine when cleaning up after your pet will also prevent transmission.
+In addition, it is important to properly clean and dispose of your pet's stool to avoid environmental contamination.
+Parasite eggs can survive in the environment for long periods of time, resulting in persistent re-infestations as well as transmission to people.
+Good personal hygiene when cleaning up after your pet will also prevent transmission.

 Fleas can be a major problem for both dogs and cats.
 They cause severe discomfort resulting in scratching, licking, chewing, and biting.
 Fleas are also the cause of Flea Allergy Dermatitis, the most common pet skin condition.
 They feed off your pet's blood and, in severe infestations, can cause anemia.
 Fleas also transmit tapeworms to dogs and cats.

 Fleas reproduce year-round and at an incredible rate—one female flea can produce 50 eggs within one day!
 Just a few fleas can quickly result in a major infestation.
 That's why it's important to kill fleas as quickly as possible, before they can lay eggs.